protocol/w3dt-sudo/projects/filjs-audit/README.md

 **TL;DR** Too bare-bones for general consumption, but a good example for folks who like it minimal.

-A very light [(~70 LoC) wrapper](https://github.com/glifio/modules/blob/9b97f31054c20b39b8a75d30727fa33162715dab/packages/filecoin-rpc-client/src/index.ts
-) around `axios` to create JSON RPC requests.
+A very light [(~70 LoC) wrapper](https://github.com/glifio/modules/blob/9b97f31054c20b39b8a75d30727fa33162715dab/packages/filecoin-rpc-client/src/index.ts) around `axios` to create JSON RPC requests.

 - 👍 lightweight, low maintenance, never out of date, easy to understand.
 - 👍 lovely docs https://documenter.getpostman.com/view/4872192/SWLh5mUd?version=latest
 - ❌ methods passed as string arg.
-No api, no types, no way to discover the api from your IDE.
+No API, no types, no way to discover the API from your IDE.
 - ❌ you've got to parse filecoin responses manually
 - ❌ CID params are awkward.
 Must be passed as a ipld-json link `{ '/': '<cid string>' }`